An Easy and Delicious 4-Ingredient Frosting Recipe

 Hello, my new favorite sugary goodness.
-I had never heard of this delicious concoction until yesterday and it has definitely made it into my dessert recipe binder.
+Penuche, where have you been all my life?
+I’d never heard of this easy and delicious 4-ingredient concoction until yesterday, and it has definitely made it into my dessert recipe binder.
 (Yes, I have a special binder for dessert recipes.
 It’s my favorite food group!)

 Penuche (pronounced \pa-noo-chee\) very much resembles the caramel frosting that my grandmother used to make.
 I have never been able to perfect that recipe, particularly the part where you wait until the precise moment that it’s just thin enough to pour over the cake and just thick enough to harden and actually stay on the cake.
-It seems to be one of the many special gifts that my maw maw had.
+It seems to be one of mawmaw’s many special gifts.

 The last few pages of The Cake Mix Doctor book contain several recipes for frostings and glazes.
-I don’t think I’ve ever used any recipe in this book but I might after finding this one.
-This recipe makes 3 cups, has 4 ingredients, and takes 10 minutes to prepare.
+I don’t think I’ve ever used any recipe in this book, but I might after finding this one.
+This recipe makes 3 cups, has four ingredients, and takes 10 minutes to prepare.

 1 cup packed light brown sugar